Models of hypersurfaces and Bruhat-Tits buildings: The stability function

 Finally, we prove the remaining Part (iii) of Proposition \ref{prop:stability_function_intro}.

 \begin{lemma} Let

-be the set where $\phi_F$ attains its global minimum $m_F$.
+be the set where $\phi_X$ attains its global minimum $m_X$.
 Let $b\in\B_K^0$ be a vertex, corresponding to the hypersurface model $\X$.
-Then $\X$ is semistable if and only if $b\in M_F$.
-Moreover, $\X$ is stable if and only if $M_F=\{b\}$. \end{lemma}
+Then $\X$ is semistable if and only if $b\in M_X$.
+Moreover, $\X$ is stable if and only if $M_X=\{b\}$ over any finite extension $L/K$. \end{lemma}

 \begin{proof} Let $b\in\B_K^\circ$ be a vertex of $\B_K$.
-Since any two points of $\B_K$ lie in a common apartment (Proposition \ref{prop:v_diagonalize}), $\phi_F$ attains its global minimum $m_F$ in $b$ if and only if the restrictions $\phi_{F,\E}$ attain their minimum $m_\E$ in $b$, for every apartment $\A_\E$ containing $b$.
+Since any two points of $\B_K$ lie in a common apartment (Proposition \ref{prop:v_diagonalize}), $\phi_X$ attains its global minimum $m_X$ in $b$ if and only if the restrictions $\phi_{F,\E}$ attain their minimum $m_\E$ in $b$, for every apartment $\A_\E$ containing $b$.

 Fix one apartment $\A_\E$ containing $b$.
 We may assume that $b=[v]$, with $v=v_{\E,0}$.
-Then $\phi_F(b)=\phi_{F,\E}(0)$.
+Then $\phi_X(b)=\phi_{F,\E}(0)$.
 As $\phi_{F,\E}$ is convex by Lemma \ref{lem:stability_function1} (ii), $\phi_{F,\E}(0)$ is minimal if and only if for all $w=(w_0,\ldots,w_n)\neq 0$ the function

 is nondecreasing on some interval $[0,\epsilon)$, with $\epsilon>0$ (and then it is nondecreasing on $\RR_{\geq 0}$).
 Here we may assume that $w_0+\ldots+w_n=0$.

 Write $\E=(x_0,\ldots,x_n)$ and $F=\sum_{i\in I_d} a_ix_0^{i_0}\cdots x_n^{i_n}$.
 By Lemma \ref{lem:stability_function1} (i) we have